Sanaz-salari/Dimensinality-Reduction-with-PCA-and-Data-Visualization-with-t-SNE-and-UMAP/README.md

 # Feature-Extraction
-Feature Extraction Using PCA and visualize with t-SNE and UMAP
+Dimenionality Reduction Using PCA and Visualization with t-SNE and UMAP